 - The materials provide five letters in both English and Spanish for teachers to use with families.
 Letters are designed to pair with particular units and are linked in each unit's guidance.
 For example, when magnetic readers are introduced for the first time, the parent letter describes what the readers are and how to reinforce the skills being taught in the readers when students are at home. - Materials provide a letter in English and Spanish for families to celebrate students' learning and development throughout the program titled, "Celebrating Student Success."
-For example, teachers can type specific phonics skills mastered in each unit, super words mastered in each unit, and content knowledge learned in each unit, as well as ways families can support at home.
+For example, teachers can type specific phonics skills mastered in each unit, super words mastered in each

-• Teachers are provided with seasonal literacy games to send home with students in both English and Spanish to support literacy at home.
+- unit, and content knowledge learned in each unit, as well as ways families can support at home. - Teachers are provided with seasonal literacy games to send home with students in both English and Spanish to support literacy at home.
 For example, the materials provide fall literacy bingo.
 Squares on the bingo card are divided into the following sections: reading, writing, speaking and listening, word work, and technology.
-Tasks include reading various genres of books with fall themes, seeing how many words they can brainstorm that rhyme with fall, and creating a puppet out of a paper bag to act out a seasonal play.
+Tasks included baking or cooking a fall recipe and then explaining the process to someone new, reading a book by a new author with bonus points awarded if they check it out from the library, and going on an online field trip to discover how others experience the seasons.
 Families are encouraged to see how many times they can bingo.